 Smoking and Drinking

 Let me hasten to add that there are many things that can and should be done to help people with an alcohol problem.
-In this endeavor it’s important to keep in mind an aphorism of that most worthy organization, Alcoholics Anonymous: you are powerless over alcohol.
+In this endeavor it’s important to keep in mind an aphorism of that most worthy organization, Alcoholics Anonymous (AA): ‘You are powerless over alcohol.’

-Indeed, if you have the misfortune to have inherited the potential to become addicted to drink – and it does seem to be an inherited condition – then, once the addiction takes hold, you only need one drink and you’re out of control.
+Indeed, if you have the misfortune to have inherited the potential to become addicted to drink, and it does seem to be an inherited condition, then, once the addiction takes hold, you only need one drink and you’re out of control.
 It may not happen immediately and the alcoholic may then gain a false sense of security: ‘I can handle it.’
-But he (or she) can’t.
+But they can’t.
 It means they have got away with it on that occasion.
-But almost inevitably, sooner or later – and probably sooner rather than later – they won’t get away with it.
-Then the sufferer is on a bender – drinking continually for two or three or four days and finally collapsing under the table.
+But almost inevitably, sooner or later, and probably sooner rather than later, they won’t get away with it.
+Then the sufferer is on a bender: drinking continually for two or three or four days and finally collapsing under the table.
 This is an awful and potentially life-threatening situation.

 As an alcoholic you are powerless over alcohol.
 But if you have been off the drink for a week or more, you are not powerless to decide whether again to have that first drink – or not.
 It’s only the first one you need to worry about; the rest will look after themselves.

-Thus in theory, once the alcoholic has refrained until the poison – and for alcoholics, alcohol is poison – is out of his system, it’s entirely in his hands whether to take that first drink again – or not.
+Thus, in theory, once the alcoholic has refrained until the poison – and for alcoholics, alcohol is poison – is out of the system, it’s entirely in their hands whether to take that first drink again, or not.
 That’s the hard part.
 And the easy part?
 There isn’t one.
-However, what helps – a lot – is the regular support of family or friends or especially the devoted mentors – ex-drinkers themselves – who give their services to AA.
+However, what helps a lot is the support of one’s family and especially that of the devoted mentors – ex-drinkers themselves – who give their services to AA.